 Staveley has some great artisan stores, including the peerless More?
 Bakery (by the Brewery).
 There’s also a butcher, Post Office (for newspapers), chippy, coffee shop that roasts and sells its own coffee, and a convenience store.
 And of course the Brewery!

-In Kendal there’s a large Morrisons, massive Asda (with cheap petrol), and also an Aldi.
+In Kendal there’s a large Morrisons, massive Asda (with cheap petrol) and since 2019 a closer large Sainsbury's (also cheap petrol), and Aldi.
 In the centre there’s an M&S and Booths.

 Windermere also has a number of smaller food stores including a Co-Op and Sainsbury’s Local.